cannerycoders/fluidsynth.clap/README.md

 Windows users can download a pre-compiled collection of fluidsynth runtime components [here](https://github.com/FluidSynth/fluidsynth/releases).
 The .zip file is organized in linux fashion with `bin`, `lib` and `include` directories.
-In order for fluidsynth.clap to find the .dll files you may need to add the install location to your PATH.
+In order for FluidSynth.clap to find the .dll files you may need to add the install location to your PATH.

 Another approach is to install vcpkg and then build fluidsynth yourself.